-- Move in with you and your family, or move in with other family.
+Move in with you and your family, or move in with other family members.

-- Move to a retirement community, an independent living facility (ILF) or assisted living facility (ALF).
+Move to a retirement community, an independent living facility (ILF), or an assisted living facility (ALF).

 One way to begin planning is to look at any chronic illnesses your loved one lives with (diabetes, emphysema, heart failure, and so on).
 Talk with the primary care provider about how these health problems could make it hard for someone to get around and take care of him- or herself in the future.